mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 UWP of X-866000-0), use that instead.

 Second, how far away is this world from the Pirian Domain?
-All worlds in the Tijian Expanse are within 10 parsecs of the Expanse’s capital of Buudal, so they are all tied into the Tijian supply chain.
+All worlds in the Tijian Expanse are within 10 parsecs of the Expanse's capital of Buudal, so they are all tied into the Tijian supply chain.
 The Pirian Domain offers an alternate market but also a source of potential raiders.
 Some worlds are three parsecs away from the nearest Pirian